-They wrote and recorded their first album together, Waiting For The Electrician, Or Someone Like Him, in the spring and fall of 1967.
+their first album together, Waiting For The Electrician, Or Someone Like Him, in the spring and fall of 1967.
 Writing consisted of all four agreeing on each and every line before it would be included in the script, with David acting as editorial voice and typist.
 One side of the album consists of an alternate history of the United States past, present and future.
 Probably the most obviously science fictional of their albums is I Think We're All Bozos on This Bus (1971).
 It includes a visit to the Future Fair, and the breaking of the President.
-Another would be Everything You Know Is duced his own album called
+Another would be Everything You Know Is Wrong (1974), Firesign's view As an audio director and proof UFOs, the film of which has been re-released.
+Look for it in the Dealers' Room, along He produced a series titled with another Firesign film, The Martian Space Party.
+David also wrote and produced his own album called